Becoming a Tutor

-If you do NOT have writing centre experience, please register for WRS 301 (undergraduate course, Fall 2016) or WRS 603 (graduate course, Winter 2017).
+If you do NOT have writing centre experience, please register for WRS 301 (undergraduate course, Fall 2017) or WRS 603 (graduate course, Fall 2017).
 Upon successful completion of the course (including a practicum in the Centre for Writers), you may be hired (and paid!) the following semester.

 STUDENTS OF ALL ACADEMIC AND LINGUISTIC BACKGROUNDS ARE ENCOURAGED TO APPLY!

 - Working one-on-one with other students on writing and reading skills

 - Providing a second pair of eyes to anyone from amazing writers to struggling writers